 Where a premise does not hold a premises licence but wishes to provide gaming machines, it may apply to the licensing authority for this permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use (Section 238).
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use, under Section 238 of the Gambling Act 2005.

-The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and/or considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under section 25.
+The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit.
+In preparing this statement, and or considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under section 25.